SAP-samples/btp-private-link-approuter/approuter-launchpad/README.md

 ![saas-subscription](../img/saas-subscription.png)

-## Register the frontend application in the SAP Launchpad service
+## Register the frontend application in the SAP Build Work Zone, Standard Edition

 Go to Content Manager and look for "PrivateLinkProxy" as a provider (this will be available once you subscribe to the application in the previous step)